 Electrodeionization system is a continuous electro-chemical process of water deionization where ion specific membranes, mixed bed resin and a DC voltage across them, replace the standard hazardous acid-caustic chemical regeneration process.

 In the latest technology of EDI, modules must be pretreated with RO for many reasons.
 However, what are the advantages and disadvantages of softening and 1-pass and 2-pass RO as pretreatment?

 Many EDI water systems in water treatment using Pure Aqua EDI technology perform very well with 1-pass RO.
 It is easy to achieve 17+ Megaohm with 1-pass RO.
 Most USP WFI and purified water systems easily meet requirements with 1-pass RO.
 As a basic knowledge in the water treatment industry, softening with 1-pass RO system is less expensive and less complex than a 2-pass RO system.

 Two pass RO followed by EDI gives the following advantages, and is often used for power plants or pharmaceutical applications.

 Higher rated flows for EDI

-It is difficult to meet the feed specification to the EDI plants without pH adjustment and/or membrane degasser.
-Decreasing the CO2 before the EDI will decrease the load (lower amps) and improve the product quality.
+It is difficult to meet the feed specification to the EDI water treatment plants without pH adjustment and/or membrane degasser.
+Decreasing the CO2 before the electrodeionization system will decrease the load (lower amps) and improve the product quality.
 Pure Aqua installed a membrane degasser on many EDI skids for CO2 removal/reduction.
 The membrane degasser replaced the proposed design of a conventional forced air degasser (tower).
 It was more cost efficient, compact and decreases installation time.

 What is electrodeionization?